pbchase/pbchase.github.io/_posts/2018-11-24-state-of-the-bar-art-september-2018.md

 ## Bar assembly and threading line

-All of these components are assembled on a trimline of 5mm Amsteel Blue.
+All of these components are assembled on a trimline of 4mm Amsteel Blue.
+In some bars I have tried 5mm Amsteel, but the 4mm is easier to route through the cleat.
 The trim line is 2275mm in length.
 The trim line magnets have to be affixed to one end.
 The other end will need to be threaded through some long, narrow passageways in the cleat and stopper.
 To simplify this work, wrap a bit of insignia cloth around the end of the trimline.
 Cut a strip 20 mm wide and 65mm long.
 Wrap the insignia cloth tightly around the last 20mm of the trimline, forming a tail of flat cloth 45mm long on the end of the line.

 ![](/images/trimline_end_with_wrap.jpg "Trim line end with insignia cloth wrap ready for threading")